 This compilation includes information specifically developed to assist and inform employers and employee benefit plan practitioners in understanding and complying with the requirements of the Employee Retirement Income Security Act (ERISA) as they apply to the administration of retirement plans.
 Much of the material is specific and technical in nature.
 It is not intended to be the only source of information necessary for employer-sponsored employee benefits plans to be in compliance.

-Employers and plan practitioners may also benefit by reviewing some of the more general materials available to the public at the Consumer Information on Pension Plans page.
+Employers and plan practitioners may also benefit by reviewing some of the more general materials available to the public at the Workers and Families page.

 DOL Web Pages on This Topic

-Provides employers with a way to get uniform information on fees from prospective plan service providers to make apples to apples comparisons of prospective plan service providers.
+- 401(k) Plan Fees Disclosure Tool – Provides employers with a way to get uniform information on fees from prospective plan service providers to make apples-to-apples comparisons of prospective plan service providers.